 - Affords the privacy and comfort of being helped in one’s own home for weekly sessions that can take a toll on one’s work hours when employed,

-- Provides safety during the pandemic as well as other illness-prone times of the year such as flu season,
+- Provides safety during the pandemic as well as other illness-prone times of the year such as flu season, and the

 - Offers the ability for a well-trained teletherapist to establish rapport and a therapeutic relationship through video and other specialized technologies.